Melody12020831/Notebook/docs/Computer_Science/DB/Chapter3.md

     ```sql
     select course_id
     from section as S
-    where semester = ’Fall’ and year= 2009 and
+    where semester = 'Fall' and year = 2009 and
         exists (select *
             from section as T
             where semester = 'Spring' and year= 2010